radicallyopensecurity/password-training/Readme.md

 This repository contains several demonstrations that could be used in security awareness trainings on the topic of password security.

 ## Technical requirements
 These demonstations use docker to setup a container, based off the kali linux distribution.
 Therefore it is necessary to set up docker before attempting to preform the demonstrations.
-Details for Ubuntu 20.04 and Windows 10 will be provided below.
+Details for Ubuntu 20.04, Windows 10 and macOS will be provided below.

 ---
 **NOTE**